Promo Center

 • You can add EIPs to an Internet Shared Bandwidth instance to reduce Internet costs.

-If the network type of an internal-facing CLB instance is VPC, the private IP address of the CLB instance is assigned from the CIDR block of a vSwitch in the VPC specified by you.
+The private IP address of an internal-facing CLB instance is assigned from the CIDR block of a vSwitch in the VPC that you specify.
 The CLB instance is accessible only from Elastic Compute Service (ECS) instances in the VPC.

 Instance specifications

-Only the pay-by-specification metering method supports high-performance CLB instances and shared-resource CLB instances.
+The pay-by-specification billing method supports high-performance CLB instances and shared-resource CLB instances.

 High-performance CLB instances

-The following section describes three key metrics of high-performance CLB instances:
+The key metrics of high-performance CLB instances are described as follows:

 • Maximum number of connections